The Explorer team

 An upstate New York native with Adirondack roots, Melissa worked for newspapers in Ithaca (NY), Fairbanks (AK) and Burlington (VT) before settling in the Champlain Valley.
 In addition to time spent as a reporter and editor, Melissa has worked in nonprofit communications.

 She enjoys gardening, hiking, camping, and kayaking with her husband and their twin daughters.

 Contact: firstname.lastname@example.org, 518-891-9352, Ext.
 1026

 Mike Lynch has been a multimedia reporter for the Explorer since 2014 and can often be found hiking mountains, paddling rivers, or skiing down slopes.
-His photos complement many of the stories throughout the magazine and website, and he regularly writes recreation features.
+His photos complement many of the stories throughout the magazine and website, and he regularly writes wildlife, land acquisition and recreation stories.

 Mike has also worked as a licensed outdoor guide and thru-paddled the 740-mile Northern Forest Canoe Trail.
 He is the author of 12 Short Hikes on Preserves near Lake George.

 Gwendolyn Craig covers environmental policy impacting the Adirondacks made by the state Legislature and Adirondack Park Agency.
 She not only covers the decision makers, but also the people and places their policy affects.
 She also takes photos and videos for the Explorer.

 Previously, Gwen worked for several years as a newspaper reporter in Glens Falls and in the Finger Lakes covering local governments and the environment.
 She also worked as a videographer and web editor for a communications firm representing nonprofits in the D.C.
 Metro area.